 Frequently, chapters will get busy with the work at hand and these meetings will not occur.
 When this happens the chapter becomes vulnerable in many ways.
 Without these meetings, there is no forum for the chapter leaders and members to talk about progress and plan for the future.
-This leaves the members feeling disconnected and unmotivated to be actively involved which in turn results in the board perceiving that all the work is theirs to do.
-This becomes a vicious cycle that can lead to decreased membership, mistrust in the chapter leadership, poor succession planning, and burnout.
+This results in members feeling disconnected, disengaged, and unmotivated to be actively involved, which in turn results in the board perceiving that all the work is theirs to do.
+This can become a vicious cycle that can lead to decreased membership, mistrust in the chapter leadership, poor succession planning, and burnout.